leocrawford/picasawebsync/README.md

 # picasawebsync

 This python utility will allow you to sync local directories with picasaweb.
-It is very much in beta state so please provide feedback
+I'd appreciate feedback if you find it useful, or find problems.
+I run it over a 36000+ item collection on a linux box without problems.

 ## Features